What you will make:

 - Copy the code above in your Arduino sketch, remember to replace the auth token, wifi name and password.

-- Choose the appropriate board (NodeMCU 1.0) and port from Tools, and upload the code.
+- Choose the appropriate board (NodeMCU 1.0 in case of IoT Starter Kit) and port from Tools, and upload the code.

-- After uploading, press the play button in your Blynk app, and you can now slide to different colors to control the LED.
+- After uploading, press the play button in your Blynk app.
+If all went well you can now slide to different colors to control the LED.